liv0617/liv0617/README.md

 ### Hi there, I'm Liv 👋

-I'm a research engineer in mechanistic interpretability.
+I'm a mechanistic interpretability researcher.

 See my [website](https://livgorton.com) for more about me and what I've been thinking about recently.